pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/test-points-test-results-timestamps.md

 #### Root Cause
 This problem was caused by a seemingly innocuous change that was made for the automated test results scenario.
 Unfortunately, the code path was also used for Manual tests and that broke our scenario.

-The bug in automated scenario was that the test results' duration was being set to 0 even though the client was passing the duration value when updating the test result status.
+The bug in automated scenario was that the test results' duration was being set to 0 even though the client was passing the duration value when updating the test result data.
 The fix was simple, use the duration value to compute the results' ```CompletedDate```.
 Here's the snippet of code that fixed this issue:
 ```
 if (context.IsFeatureEnabled(DurationPriorityWhenPresent) &&
       resultModel.DurationInMs > 0)